Gaza: The Trump family's Middle East business interests – DW – 02/10/2025

 Gaza: The Trump family's Middle East business interestsFebruary 10, 2025

-US President Donald Trump's comments on February 4 about Gaza revived an idea previously touted by himself and his son-in-law, Jared Kushner.
+US President Donald Trump's comments on February 4 about Gaza revived an idea previously touted by both him and his son-in-law, Jared Kushner.

-His plan positions Gaza in terms of real estate potential, rather than its humanitarian or political situation.
+His latest plan positions Gaza in terms of real estate potential, rather than the humanitarian or political situationfor its inhabitants.
 After claiming that the US would "take over the Gaza Strip" and "own it," Donald Trump said:

 "We have an opportunity to do something that could be phenomenal.
 And I don't want to be cute.
 I don't want to be a wise guy.
 But the 'Riviera of the Middle East,' this could be something that could be so, this could be so magnificent."

 It echoes sentiments expressed by Kushner in an interview at Harvard University in February 2024 when he said Gaza's waterfront property could be "very valuable if people would focus on building up livelihoods."
-He added that from Israel's perspective I would do my best to "move the people out and then clean it up."
+He added that from Israel's perspective he would do his best to "move the people out and then clean it up."

 Trump has since doubled down, even suggesting that Palestinians wouldn't be allowed return to Gaza, "because they're going to have much better housing," he told Fox News on February 10.